Dead Mileage in Fleet Operations: What It Costs and How to Fix It

 Optimise Job Allocation to Cut Empty Miles

-Assign jobs based on vehicle proximity to the next job, current availability and load status, and vehicle capability.
+Assign jobs based on vehicle proximity, current availability, and load status.
 Structured workflows in fleet management software ensure the nearest and most suitable vehicle is always used — directly reducing dead mileage at the point of dispatch.

 3